it's about time

 The Toyota RAV4 will reportedly be refreshed for the 2022 model year.

-A new version of the 86, developed in partnership with Subaru, will reportedly arrive in July 2021 for the 2022 model year.
-It’s expected to use a 255-hp turbocharged boxer-four.
+A new version of the 86, developed in partnership with Subaru, will reportedly arrive in the summer of 2021 for the 2022 model year.
+It’s expected to use a 255-hp turbocharged boxer-four, and will reportedly get Gazoo Racing branding like the Supra to become the GR 86.

 Toyota Camry and Avalon